ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 I see 2 options here:

-1. The header is no part of the list.
-That means there is a FrameLayout (or anything else) containing a header and a list (with a big padding and `clipToPadding` to false).
+1. The header is not a header of the list.
+That means there is a FrameLayout (or anything else) containing a header and a list (with a big padding and `clipToPadding` set to false).
 2. The header is included in the gridview as a HeaderView.

-Actually, there is some hints that indicates us the used method is the second one:
+Actually, there are some hints that indicate us that the second one is more plausible:

 -	We can scroll by touching **anywhere** in the header.
 Hmm ok but we also could with custom views.
-We would probably have to override the default behavior of the tabs by overriding the `onInterceptTouchEvent` method.
+We would probably have to change the default behavior of the tabs by overriding the `onInterceptTouchEvent` and `onTouchEvent` methods.
 -	There is the edge effect at the top of the list.
 However, we could put the listView over the header in order to see the edge effect.
 The sticky tabs would also be visible because they are drawn after the listview's `draw`.
 (See part 3).
 -	I think this is easier to do this way (especially if you want to be compatible pre ICS).